 “Yes, ma’am, it is.
 No one was ever brought to justice for what happened to her.
 She doesn’t know that I’m here, but with my resources, I’m sure that I can bring her some kind of closure.”
 Ms. Crestwood is no doubt weighing the pros and cons of talking to me.
 Will she run like everyone else?
 Someone has got to be willing to give me some answers.
 I’m good, but I don’t think I’m going to just stumble on to too many more leads like the one that presented itself earlier this afternoon.

 “Seattle?
-A psychologist, huh?” she asks.
+A psychiatrist, huh?” she asks.

 “Yes.
 She has helped quite a few people through some pretty rough times.
 She even helped me and my family.
 I can tell you with all honesty that she has a profound effect on everyone that she meets,” I answer.
 She smiles and nods.
 The look on her face can only be described as pride.